adivea/nitrateDK/README.md

 To get a local copy up and running follow these simple example steps.

-**NOTE:** there may be slight variations depending on the terminal and operating system you use.
+**NOTE:** There may be slight variations depending on the terminal and operating system you use.
 The steps in the README is designed for Git Bash on Windows 10.

 ### Prerequisites